 Financial Aid Information for College & Career

 One way to obtain financial aid assistance is to apply to the Free Application for Federal Student Aid (FAFSA).
-As of the 2020-21 school year, to receive a diploma from an Illinois public high school a student must submit a Free Application for Federal Student Aid (FAFSA or the Alternate Application for Illinois Financial Aid, if applicable * or opt a child out of this graduation requirement.
+As of the 2020-21 school year, to receive a diploma from an Illinois public high school a student must submit a Free Application for Federal Student Aid (FAFSA or the Alternate Application for Illinois Financial Aid, if applicable*.

 FAFSA Graduation Compliance

 Submit a Free Application for Federal Student Aid (FAFSA) -OR-